 Holiday near Tenby

-Lawrenny Hostel is a community run hostel in a unique landscape only 10 minutes from the stunning south Pembrokeshire coast.
+The Stackpole Centre is a National Trust group accommodation center and cottage in a unique landscape on the stunning south Pembrokeshire coast.
 We spent a family holiday here at the beginning of the summer holidays and found so many brilliant things to do.

 Support Our Hostels